Basic Programs & Services for People with Disabilities

 If you are a resident of Massachusetts counties: Bristol, Barnstable, Dukes, Essex, Nantucket, Norfolk, Plymouth, and Suffolk, contact Project IMPACT at 1-800-734-7475.

-Goal of the Massachusetts Rehabilitation Commission’s (MRC) vocational rehabilitation division is to assist individuals with disabilities to enter the work force.
+Goal of the MassAbility Career Programs and Services is to assist people with disabilities to enter the work force.
 Services include identifying job goals, vocational training, assessing work site accommodations, educating employers about applicable laws, job search assistance and job placement.
 There are 25 offices statewide.

 Toll Free: 800-245-6543 (V/TTY)